In cases of advanced osteoarthritis, joint surgery with shoulder prostheses can improve your quality of life.

 The ball is attached to the shoulder socket

-The sliding socket is located on the humerus
+The glenoid acetabulum is located on the humerus

 Advantage of the reversed technique:

-The reverse shoulder prosthesis is usually used for:
+The inverse shoulder prosthesis is usually used for:

-Artificial shoulder joints are made of body-friendly materials that ensure long durability and good tolerability:
+Artificial shoulder joints are made of biocompatible materials that ensure long durability and good tolerability:

-Metal components usually made of titanium or cobalt-chrome alloys
+Metal components mostly made of titanium or cobalt-chromium alloys

 Sliding surfaces made of polyethylene (PE) – a special, durable plastic

-Cemented or cementless anchoring, depending on bone quality
+Cemented or cementless anchorage , depending on bone quality

-In most cases, the implants with a short shaft are designed so that they can be changed or adjusted later if necessary (e.g. conversion to an inverse system).
+In most cases, short-stem implants are designed to be replaced or adapted later if necessary (e.g., conversion to an inverse system).

-Follow-up treatment and rehabilitation after an endoprosthesis was implanted on the shoulder in the clinic.
+Follow-up treatment and rehabilitation after a shoulder endoprosthesis was implanted in the clinic.

-The implantation of a synthetic shoulder joint is an important step on the way to less pain and better mobility - but the right follow-up treatment is just as crucial for long-term success.
+The implantation of a synthetic shoulder joint is an important step on the way to less pain and better mobility – but the right aftercare is just as crucial for long-term success.

 Immediately after the operation

-After the operation, the arm is initially immobilized in a shoulder bandage.
-This is usually worn for a few days to a few weeks, depending on the type of prosthesis and the course of the operation.
-Painkillers and targeted positioning help to alleviate the initial discomfort.
+After the surgery, the arm is initially immobilized in a shoulder brace .
+This is usually worn for a few days to a few weeks, depending on the type of prosthesis and the course of the surgery.
+Pain medication and targeted positioning help alleviate initial discomfort.

 Early mobilization

-Early functional physiotherapy usually begins the day after the operation under the guidance of experienced therapists.
-The aim is to regain shoulder mobility step by step in the first six weeks - without jeopardizing healing.
+Early functional physiotherapy, under the guidance of experienced therapists, usually begins the day after surgery.
+The goal is to gradually regain shoulder mobility over the first six weeks—without jeopardizing the healing process.

-Depending on the individual findings and restriction of movement before the procedure, inpatient or outpatient rehabilitation can take place.
-Here you will:
+Depending on the individual findings and mobility restrictions prior to the procedure , inpatient or outpatient rehabilitation may be provided.
+This includes:

-- The rehabilitation usually lasts 3 weeks and is individually adapted to the patient.
+The rehabilitation usually lasts 3 weeks and is individually tailored to the patient.

 Healing process

 Full recovery can take several months.
-Patience and regular practice are crucial for a good result.
-After rehabilitation, many patients report a noticeable improvement in shoulder function and a pain-free everyday life.
+Patience and regular exercise are crucial for a good outcome.
+Many patients report a noticeable improvement in shoulder function and a more pain-free daily life after rehabilitation.

 How long does a shoulder prosthesis last after surgery?

-Modern implants are long-lasting.
-The average shelf life is:
+Modern implants are durable.
+The average lifespan is:

-Conclusion: An artificial shoulder joint can bring back quality of life
+Conclusion: An artificial shoulder joint can restore quality of life

 A new shoulder joint is a proven and effective way to relieve pain and regain mobility when other therapies are no longer sufficient.

-Thanks to modern technology, individual implant selection and gentle surgical procedures, many patients today benefit from significantly improved well-being - in everyday life, during leisure activities and even in sport.
+Thanks to modern technology, individual implant selection and gentle surgical procedures, many patients today benefit from significantly improved well-being – in everyday life, during leisure activities and even in sports.

-The decision to have a shoulder prosthesis should always be made in close consultation with the treating doctor - taking into account individual complaints, wishes and living circumstances.
+The decision to have a shoulder prosthesis should always be made in close consultation with the treating physician – taking into account the individual complaints, wishes and living circumstances.

 Frequently asked questions about shoulder prostheses